 This whole interaction may only take milliseconds, which doesn’t seem like much, but some large companies have seen as much as a 1% decrease in sales for every 100 milliseconds in latency.
 If your largest competitor uses Oracle Dyn and their customer queries for their website from Sydney, one of our 18 Anycast points of presence (PoPs) answers the DNS query.
 This means they’re getting their DNS answer and ultimately to their website in half the time.

 Oracle Dyn’s global DNS network allows customers to be intelligently routed to one of our various PoPs based on how close they are (measured in network hops) to our PoP.
 In a world of tight margins and competition, cutting your latency down could be the difference your customer needs to choose you over the competition.

-On top of reducing latency, you may also want to choose a CDN to help increase your global reach and decrease potential latency even further.
-We do specialize in working with CDN providers and on top of this you are able to leverage our Traffic Director service to make the best use of your CDN’s server locations and load balancing.
+You may also want to choose a content delivery network (CDN) to help increase your global reach and decrease potential latency even further.
+We specialize in working with CDN providers, and you are able to leverage our Traffic Director service to make the best use of your CDN’s server locations and load balancing.
 Our Traffic Director service allows you to intelligently manipulate your routing.

-On an Anycast network, all nameservers are replicated across each of our POP’s as opposed to individual nameservers being mapped to one particular PoP like a unicast network.
+On an Anycast network, all nameservers are replicated across each of our POPs, as opposed to individual nameservers being mapped to one particular PoP like on a unicast network.
 This level of redundancy separates a truly resilient network from a more simplistic approach.
-The ability to have multiple data centers/servers able to respond and load balance your customer queries, is something you would also want to look for when choosing a CDN and/or Hosting provider.
+The ability to have multiple data centers and servers able to respond and load balance your customer queries is something you would also want to look for when choosing a CDN and/or hosting provider.